 Exchange SCL and EOP headers

 Exchange Online Protection or EOP is Microsoft cloud anti-spam solution, that protects Office 365 mailboxes, and on-premise email systems.
 Exchange SCL and EOP headers are essential to understand how EOP really works.
+Please check the EOP Exchange Online Protection Architecture post for more information.

 During inspecting messages for malware and spam, EOP generate SCL for each message that indicates the probability that a message is a spam or not.
 EOP also adds multiple headers to the message throughout the transport pipeline.